-Yes, generic drugs are absolutely safe.
-Generic drugs are highly regulated and go through a rigorous review process before they are approved in the market.
-The Food and Drug Administration (FDA) tests the generic drugs to make sure that the drug is safe to be used.
-The FDA will approve the drug only if it meets all the requirements for safety usage.
+Generic drugs are absolutely safe, as they are highly regulated and go through a rigorous review process before they are approved in the market.
+The Food and Drug Administration (FDA) tests the generic drugs to make sure that the drug is safe to be used by those afflicted with the disease being combated.
+The FDA only approves drugs only if they meet all the requirements for safe usage.
 After the drug has been approved, the FDA will frequently inspect the manufacturing plant where the drug is made and will monitor the drug for any safety concerns.
-If people taking a generic have bad reactions or side effects, the FDA will investigate, and the manufacturer may have to change how it is being made or how it is used.
+If patients ingesting a generic drug have bad reactions or negative side effects, the FDA will investigate the issue, and the manufacturer may have to change how it is being made or how it is deployed in the human body.